K-Fukasawa/Price_tracker/README.md

 If program is ran successfully, an email with the excel report attached will be sent from the sender address to the recipient address.

-In case of error:
+### In case of error:
-If for some reason the program
+If for some reason the program encounters and error (perhaps due to change of URL, html of webpages), the program will send a error notification email to the sender address with error detail included.

 ## Setup auto-run using Heroku
 You can set up auto-run by setting uo this program on a Heroku server.

 ### Configuration for Heroku

-## Send xlsx file to specified email address
-Using Sendgrid, you can send the generated xlsx file to a specified email address.

 ### Configuration for Sendgrid
 To setup email feature,

 ## Limitations
 This program is designed to work specifically for the URLs within the py files (12 product pages from the 3 listed webisites) and does not have the flexibility to collect price information from other websites.